PALO ALTO ADULT SOCCER LEAGUE

 4) Any purposeful or non-accidental violence outside of the scope of play akin to direct or indirect physical attacks, including, but not limited to, punching, pushing, headbutting, kicking, tripping, stomping, spitting, grabbing, or in any other way assaulting or battering fellow players or referees.
 Most of such conduct shall trigger immediate analysis for a Violation worthy of removal or exclusion; the player shall have a substantial evidentiary burden to overcome in most such instances.

 5) Knowingly participating as, or contributing to the participation of, unregistered player(s).
+Any forgery or fake player passes will automatically be considered a Violation per this Policy.
 The BOD may also consider the willful misrepresentation of a registered player attempting to conceal themselves as a "Ringer" thereby affecting the playing time and thus the experience of registered players playing in their own scheduled game.

 6) Any Red Card shall be cause for review as described above; however, the multiplicity of Red Cards and/or Infringements or Violations may be cause for review on its own basis, without the need for an individual incident as a springboard to future sanctions.